How waste companies can use Google Business Profile to build a national search presence through a framework of local listings.

 Once you’re done, submit your verification request form and wait for Google to respond, Keep in mind, it could take up to a week for your request to be processed and you’ll be contacted by email if there are any problems.

-Now that you’ve got a national presence on Google My Business, you need to optimise each location for local audiences.
+Now that you’ve got a national presence on Google Business Profile, you need to optimise each location for local audiences.
 If anything changes at specific locations, ensure that the relevant information is always up-to-date for every branch – especially for locations where the general public visits.

-For a more detailed look at how to change the information for individual locations, take a look at our How to update your information in Google My Business article.
+For a more detailed look at how to change the information for individual locations, take a look at our How to update your information in Google Business Profile article.

 Aside from the physical location of your business to user searches, accurate information is the biggest ranking factor in local search – so make sure you keep on top of this.
 Not to mention that incorrect info could cost you valuable visits and custom.

-Also, take advantage of posts in Google My Business.
+Also, take advantage of posts in Google Business Profile.
 This feature allows you to publish posts as a local business for individual locations and provide relevant information to people in each area.
 For example, you can post changes to services during periods of lockdown or offer tips on how to manage waste more effectively as restrictions change.

 The idea is to engage with local audiences and build a working relationship with the people who matter to your brand.